-Bringing Religion and Spirituality into Therapy provides a comprehensive and timely model for spirituality integrated therapy which is truly pluralist and responsive to the ever-evolving religion and spiritual world.
+Bringing Religion and Spirituality into Therapy provides a comprehensive and timely model for spirituality-integrated therapy which is truly pluralist and responsive to the ever-evolving religion and spiritual world.

-This book presents an algorithmic, process-based model for organizing the abundance of theoretical and practical literature around how psychology, religion and spirituality interact in counselling.
+This book presents an algorithmic, process-based model for organizing the abundance of theoretical and practical literature around how psychology, religion and spirituality interact in counseling.
 Building on a tripartite framework, the book discusses the practical implications of the model and shows how it can be used in the context of assessment and case formulation, research, clinical competence, and education, and the broad framework ties together many strands of scholarship into religion and spirituality in counseling across a number of disciplines.
 Chapters address the concerns of groups such as the unaffiliated, non-theists, and those with multiple spiritual influences.

 This approachable book is aimed at mental health students, practitioners, and educators.
 In it, readers are challenged to develop richer ways of understanding, being, and intervening when religion and spirituality are brought into therapy.

 "Bringing Religion and Spirituality into Therapy offers a practical approach to equipping mental health care providers with the rationale and tools needed to integrate clients’ religion/spirituality into therapy.
 I highly recommend that any helping professional engaging in mental or behavioral health assessment and treatment add this title to their bookshelf." — Holly K. Oxhandler, PhD, LMSW, associate dean for research and faculty development at Baylor University’s Diana R. Garland School of Social Work